TUNISIA – Tunis & Mediterranean Coast

 Apart from the medina, Tunis’ main attractions are outside the city proper; they include the wonderful Bardo Museum.
 For beach outings, interesting shops and night-time fun, join the young and well-to-do in the northern suburbs.

-I always look for the public bus at airports going into town rather than taking expensive and boring taxis.
+I always look for public buses at airports going into town rather than taking expensive and boring taxis.
 The one in Tunis cost 50 ¢ and was old and rattletrap.

 Then we entered the medina, the old section of town full of an endless variety of shops selling everything.
 The “street”, Rue de la Kasbah on the way to the hostel was barely a meter wide.
 Merchandise encroached on the walking space – and the huge numbers of locals shopping and walking made a maze of humanity to move around.
 I’d been to crowded souks throughout the Gulf States and markets in Hongqiao that were full of people, but not this many people.
 This was much more atmospheric.
 And we were the only foreigners – January is not the tourist season here.
 Everyone we asked for directions was more than friendly and helpful.